 Instructions

-- Combine all of the ingredients in a food processor or blender.
+- Combine all of the ingredients plus 2 tablespoons water in a food processor or blender.
 Add more water 1 tablespoon at a time until the dressing is a pourable consistency.

 - Transfer dressing to glass jar with tight-fitting lid.